isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 * nurture in our students the spirit of friendship and collaboration among different peoples in ASEAN and beyond and

 * keep an open mindset and express an appreciation of the contributions of foreigners living, working and studying in Singapore.

+#### Racial Harmony Day
+Term 3 21 July

+**The theme for 2022 to 2024 is Singapore: Our Multicultural Mosaic.**

+21 July marks the anniversary of the 1964 race riots.
+On this day, students reflect on and celebrate Singapore as a harmonious society built on a rich diversity of cultures and the collaborative effort of all to promote social cohesion.
+RHD is a good opportunity for students in primary school to:

+* ·make friends with people of other races and religions,

+*  learn that in Singapore, people are treated equally regardless of their race and religion, and

+* appreciate the different cultures that make up Singapore.